 - a SaaS supplier within the EU to a sub-processor located outside of the EEA;

-the SaaS supplier will need to enter into EU model clauses with the SaaS customer or SaaS sub-processor, as applicable.
+the SaaS supplier will need to enter into EU standard contractual clauses with the SaaS customer or SaaS sub-processor, as applicable.

-When EU model clauses are included in a SaaS agreement, the requirement to provide adequate protection for the data being transferred will be met and no specific consent will need to be obtained from individual data subjects.
+When EU standard contractual clauses are included in a SaaS agreement, the requirement to provide adequate protection for the data being transferred will be met and no specific consent will need to be obtained from individual data subjects.

 This is a common scenario in a SaaS agreement where a SaaS customer based in the UK is accessing SaaS software provided by a SaaS supplier who uses a hosting centre in the USA or outsourced IT development centre located in India or Asia to process the SaaS customer’s personal data.